Use Case

 Basler integrates DOL HDR directly into the ace 2 IMX676 camera through firmware-level optimization and built-in tone mapping.
 This implementation delivers high-dynamic-range output ready for immediate visualization or processing, eliminating the need for external synchronization, complex exposure timing, or host-side image merging.

-The result: seamless highlight-shadow capture in a single shot, ideal for detecting defects like microcracks, scratches, or contamination even in scenes with high reflectivity or deep contrast.
+The result: seamless highlight-shadow capture within one frame, ideal for detecting defects like microcracks, scratches, or contamination - even in scenes with high reflectivity or deep contrast.

 HDR and tone mapping comparison